The SCWR it is not open to the public. As a wildlife refuge, the SCWR must be protected from trampling, erosion, and other wildlife disturbances.

 Open Space Sausalito has begun a native plant restoration project at the Saucelito Creek Wildlife Refuge.
 The project will improve the habitat for birds, and provide nectar plants for Monarch butterflies and Mission Blue butterflies.
-Over 35 different types of shrubs and wildflowers native to Sausalito have been planted so far.
+Over thirty different types of shrubs and wildflowers native to Sausalito have been planted so far.
 Learn more…

 Updated Biologist Report

-- Biologist Jennifer Berry has used motion-activated cameras to record wildlife traveling to Lincoln-Butte in search of water.
+- Biologist Jennifer Berry has used motion-activated cameras to record wildlife traveling to the SCWR in search of water.
 Her research has shown that this site is critical to the survival of Sausalito’s wildlife, including apex species like grey fox, at least one California Species of Concern, and numerous bird species including owls, red-tailed hawks, and other falcons.

 - The site is recognized in the City’s General Plan as valuable habitat, one of only two riparian areas in Sausalito with a creek that feeds into the bay.